 Grandson of New World Development billionaire founder Cheng Yu Tung, Adrian Cheng is the third-generation heir of one of China’s most influential business families and the mastermind behind Chow Tai Fook, one of the world’s most successful jewellery brands.
-The company boasts 1,500 outlets in Greater China and a market capitalisation double that of Tiffany & Co.
-Forbes estimated the family’s holdings to be worth $13.4 billion in 2014.
+The company boasts over 5,900 outlets in Greater China and a market capitalisation of $27 billion.
+Forbes estimated the family’s holdings to be worth $26.4 billion in 2022.

 Educated in the United States, first at the Taft School in Connecticut and then at Harvard University, Cheng is the eldest grandson of the family patriarch and New World Development founder, Cheng Yu Tung, who has holdings in businesses from retail malls to jewellery to insurance and high-end hotels.